There are things you can try to overcome your phobia.

 Self-help groups

-A useful way of meeting others with similar experiences and sharing ways of coping.
+A self-help group is a useful way to meet others with similar experiences and share ways of coping.

-Computerised CBT is an effective online self-help method for treating panic disorder and phobia.
-It is based on cognitive behavioural therapy (CBT), which helps you recognise unhelpful thought patterns and behaviour.
+Self-guided CBT is an online self-help method for treating phobia.
+It is based on CBT.
+It helps you recognise unhelpful thought patterns and behaviour.

 Content supplied by the NHS and adapted for Ireland by the HSE